 Through combined efforts, consumers now have the opportunity to achieve cost-effective energy savings from advances in the model codes and standards that are 30% more efficient than just 7 or 8 years ago.
 To realize these opportunities, priorities may shift to reflect improved compliance in order to insure that consumers and structures are realizing these large efficiency gains — and to ensure both the consumer and building are achieving the savings (i.e. that the savings are real, tangible, and bankable).
-Furthermore, effective compliance and enforcement may unlock deeper energy savings, reduced costs, higher building resale value, minimized environmental impact, and most importantly consumer safety protection.
+Furthermore, effective compliance and enforcement may unlock deeper energy savings, reduced consumer costs, higher building resale value, and minimized environmental impact.

-As a first step to better understanding a range of perspectives on energy code compliance, the Building Technologies Office (BTO) held a technical meeting in April 2013 in Washington, DC.
-Download and view the technical booklet from the meeting.
+As a first step to better understanding a range of perspectives on energy code compliance, the DOE Building Energy Codes Program held a technical meeting in April 2013 in Washington, DC.
+Download and view the program from the meeting.
 Presentations on recent efforts nationwide included:

 In addition to the presentations and takeaways from the Compliance Technical Meeting, the following reports referenced in many of the presentations above provide insights from case studies and lessons learned which will inform the development of compliance models.